▶️ LISTEN TO THIS ARTICLE

 Tool use isn't one skill.
 It's six, executed in sequence, and an agent can fail at any step.

 Discovery is knowing what tools exist.
 In early systems, this meant stuffing every function signature into the system prompt.
-That worked for five tools.
-It falls apart at fifty.
+That can work for small tool catalogs and become brittle as the catalog grows.
 AnyTool introduced hierarchical retrieval structures that use semantic search to inject only the most relevant top-K tool descriptions into the context window.
-The tradeoff: retrieval adds latency and can miss the right tool entirely if the user's intent doesn't match the tool's description.
+The tradeoff: retrieval adds latency and can miss the right tool if the user's intent doesn't match the tool's description.

 Selection is choosing which tool to call.
-This is where the ReAct framework still dominates, interleaving reasoning traces with action steps.
-But ReAct has an expensive bottleneck: it invokes the LLM at every step to decide which tool to use next.
+This is where the ReAct framework remains influential, interleaving reasoning traces with action steps.
+But ReAct can have an expensive bottleneck: it may invoke the LLM at every step to decide which tool to use next.
 AutoTool, published in November 2025, sidesteps this by building a directed graph from historical agent trajectories.
 Nodes are tools, edges are transition probabilities.
-The result: 30% reduction in inference costs while maintaining task completion rates.
+The reported result is lower inference cost while maintaining task completion quality in that setting.

 Parameter construction is generating the correct arguments.
 This is harder than it sounds.
 A comprehensive analysis presented at EMNLP 2025 categorized multi-step tool call errors into five patterns: tool selection errors, tool hallucination errors, parameter key errors, parameter value errors, and environment errors.
 Missing required parameters, hallucinating parameter names that don't exist in the schema, and filling values with plausible-sounding but incorrect data are all common.
 Models that write flawless Python routinely botch start_date vs date_start in an API call.